 Read the policy on policies to learn how University Policies are developed and administered

 How new policies get started

-At this stage, the draft policy is circulated among the affected parties and made available to campus via the University Policy Library for public review and comment.
+At this stage, the draft policy must be circulated among the affected parties and made available to campus via the University Policy Library for public review and comment.
 The text is improved and refined through successive drafts.
 The President’s Executive Team and other groups, such as the Provost’s Academic Leadership Council may be consulted.
 When the drafting process is complete, the Responsible Office and Responsible Executive jointly submit the recommended text to the President for final consideration and approval.